 The third aspect to look out for is the weight of the fabric.
 Most fabrics are measured in grams per metre squared (G/M²).
 At Linton Tweeds, we typically recommend summer fabrics to be around or under 250 G/M², while winter fabrics should be around 300 G/M².
 Fabrics over 400 G/M² would be considered coating fabrics or heavy winter fabric weights.

 Composition is also a critical component when choosing a fabric.
-Natural fibres like cotton and wool tend to insulate better and are therefore better suited to colder weather conditions.
-Man-made fibres like polyamide, polyurethane and acrylic are less insulated and thus lend themselves to more temperate climates.
+Wool and some manmade fibres like acrylic and polyamide tend to insulate better and are therefore better suited to colder weather conditions.
+Cotton, linen and viscose on the other hand, lend themselves to more temperate climates.

 The last point has slightly more artistic license than the others, but it is still one to raise.
 Colour can have a huge impact on the seasonality of a fabric.
 Deeper toned colours like purple, brown, orange and red tend to lend themselves better to winter attire, while light and bright colours like yellow, pink, and mid-toned blues tend to be thought of as better suited to spring or summer.